SAM.gov Registration Guide 2026: Complete Step-by-Step Process

 - Business information changes (address, contacts, banking)

-- Representations and certifications (required annually)
+- Representations and Certifications (required annually)

-- Points of contact (remove departed employees)
+- Points of contact (remove departed employees, add new staff)

 - 30 days before expiration: Escalate if issues exist